Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

 | policy_compliance     | 58    | 59.18      |
 | environmental_safety  | 17    | 17.35      |
 ```

-!!! note
-    Please note that `_tabulate()` is in early development and will be replaced with a separate `tabulate()` function in the future.
-We will serve a deprecation notice before making any script-breaking changes.

 That's it!
 You've gone from a mass of PFD reports, to a focused set of cases relating to Mental Health Act detention, to a theme‑tagged dataset ready for deeper exploration - all in a matter of minutes.

 From here, you might want to export your curated dataset to a .csv for qualitative analysis: